tmshts/christmas_sweet/README.md

 # Czech Christmas Sweet

 This website was created for the purpose of presenting the Czech Christmas Sweet in CDMX.

+Steps:
-The website was created with react + vite.
+1) The website was created with react + vite in Visual Studio Code
+2) The Docker image was build from a Dockerfile and then was run in order to create an instance of a container.
+3) The website was deployed on fly.io

+Here is a link to the web-page: https://galletaschecas.fly.dev/

 The desktop view can be seen here: